Macrometacorp/docs/lib/swagger/README.md

 ## Validate Target File

-Once the target swagger file has been created, validate it at [editor.swagger.io](https://editor.swagger.io/).
+Once the target Swagger file has been created, validate it at [editor.swagger.io](https://editor.swagger.io/).
 Verify that all the expected resources are presented correctly.

 **Important:** You will see the following error, which is expected.
 Any other errors should be resolved before committing.